OpenNews/datainstitute-website/homepage.md

 ## It's Free

 The Data Institute is completely free to attend.
+We will provide lodging and cover roundtrip travel costs to Washington, DC.
+We’ll also provide breakfast and lunch every day of the Institute.

+In addition, every participant will receive a $1,000 stipend to supplement other needs or replace lost income while participating in the program.

 <span id="faq"></span>